What are MCTs? | How is MCT Powder made? | MCT Oil VS. Powder | How to look for good quality MCT supplements | How to use a MCT Powder | Conclusion

-Are you in doubt between buying an MCT oil or NoordCode's latest edition, the Pure C8 MCT Powder, and don't know what to base your choice on?
-We explain the differences and how to incorporate our Pure C8 MCT Powder in your daily routine.
+Are you in doubt between buying a MCT oil or a MCT Powder, and don't know what to base your choice on?
+We explain the differences and how to incorporate MCT Powder in your daily routine.

 But, first, let's start with a brief explanation of what MCTs actually are—perhaps you're not at all familiar with the term or want to know more about it.